-A: HyperX Cloud is by far the most popular gaming headset for pro gamers, both the first and second version.
+A: HyperX Cloud is by far the most popular gaming headset for pro gamers, both the first and second versions.
 The Sennheiser Game One is also extremely popular but is also very expensive.
-Surprisingly enough they both made it onto our top 3, simply because it is among the best headsets in the world right now.
+Surprisingly enough, they both made it onto our top 3 simply because it is among the best headsets in the world right now.
 For most gamers, the HyperX Cloud will be the correct choice, but for the more high-end gamers, the Sennheiser Game One will be the ideal choice.

 Q: Do headsets really make a difference in performance, or is it just a fancy accessory?